yawnr/react-native-message-bar/README.md

 messageStyle          | Style    | { color: 'white', fontSize: 16 } | Style of the message
 position              | String   | top                  | Define the position of the alert, can be `top` or `right` animationType         | String   | SlideFromTop         | Define the way the alert is animated on the view, can be `SlideFromTop`, `SlideFromBottom`, `SlideFromLeft` or `SlideFromRight`.
 If no value is specified, the animation type is selected for you based on the `position`; `SlideFromTop` if `position` is equal to `top`, `SlideFromBottom` if `position` is equal to `bottom`.
 The alert will then be smoothly displayed

+## Contributing
+1. Fork this Repo first
+2. Clone your Repo
+3. Install dependencies by $ npm install
+4. Checkout a feature branch
+5. Feel free to add your features
+6. Make sure your features are fully tested
+7. Publish your local branch, Open a pull request
+8. Enjoy hacking <3

 ## TODOS